Magicking/protochannel/README.md

 8. Access interface at:
   - http://127.0.0.1:8000

-Clicking on the button will trigger in this order:
-  - Sign the message "TOTO" with your ethereum key
-  - Post the message with the signature to the API server
-  - The API server recover the address
-  - Check IsListed with the smart contract by calling a RPC to the connected node

 The API server log shows when event are fired by the smart contract The browser console log contains various debug informations

-**Environment variables*
+## Environment variables
-*WS_URI* is the url of a capable WebSocket RPC node
+*WS_URI* is the url of a capable WebSocket RPC node, if private blockchain, the node networkid must match genesis chainid for Metamask to work correctly
   - WS_URI=ws://1.1.3.7:8546

 *DB_DSN* is the DSN of a PostgreSQL database (embedded with docker-compose)
   - DB_DSN=host=postgres user=f3b1be969686afb4520ce dbname=protochannel sslmode=disable password=839169c0ea5e59146a

-*PRIVATE_KEY* is a private key in hex format, used if needed to emit transaction to smart contract
+*PRIVATE_KEY* is a private key in hex format, used if needed to emit transaction to or deploy smart contract
   - PRIVATE_KEY=8e973e8e3d06a321d7285695560a45bd4946eb6f59410732b048c59a0174cc09 # 0xcd5bb3a1E6d7676DAD570566A455dC38b7e3EaDf

-*CONTRACT_ADDRESS* is the contract address of the deployed contract that the service should interract with
+*CONTRACT_ADDRESS* is the contract address of the deployed contract that the service should interact with, empty will trigger a new deployment
-  - CONTRACT_ADDRESS=0x59b9310dff261526b9526b0987ced3c9fcbd40e1 #todo deploy
+  - CONTRACT_ADDRESS=

 *RETRY* is the number of retry the service will perfom before giving up
   - RETRY=3

+## FAQ

 **How to generate API server ?**
 ```